2019 National Economic Development Awards for Excellence

 The following criteria / rules to apply:

-- Entries open Monday May 21 st and close on 10am Friday 27 July 2018 AEST
+- Entries open 1st May 2019 and close on Friday 1st August at 5pm AEST

 - The same project and/or application cannot be used for different categories

-- EDA Award of Excellence winners from previous years cannot re submit the same applications unless there have been significant developments
+- EDA Award for Excellence winners from previous years may not re-submit the same applications unless there have been significant developments

 - Applicants may submit different applications in more than one category

 - Awards presented will be to the organisation or person named on the application form